What are pituitary tumors?

 - Feeling anxious or restless for most of the day

-- Blood and Urine tests: The hormones or their breakdown products circulate in the blood or they are eliminated from the body through urine.
+- Blood and Urine tests: The hormones or their breakdown products circulate in the blood or are eliminated from the body through urine.
 Thus, specific blood and urine tests help in diagnosis.

 - Brain scans: Imaging modalities like CT and MRI are crucial in detecting a Pituitary Adenoma.

 - Assessment of vision: Pituitary Adenomas almost always affect the vision.
-Thus these tests are essential to know the impact of the tumor.
+Thus, these tests are essential to know the impact of the tumor.

 A diagnosis of pituitary tumors is established based on medical history, clinical evaluation, and results of the investigations done.

-Pituitary tumors treatment options
+Pituitary tumor treatment options

 Medications help in preventing the formation of excess hormones.
 In some cases, the tumor can also be reduced in size.
 The commonly used medicines are:

 - Mifepristone: It is used in people with a pituitary tumor that produces excess ACTH.
 This medicine prevents the ACTH from showing its effect on the tissues.
 This is particularly useful for people with diabetes.